tigera-solutions/cc-eks-egress-gw/README.md

     kubectl describe node `kubectl get nodes -o=jsonpath='{.items[0].metadata.name}'` | grep aws-secondary
     ```

-12. Create the IPPOOLS to be used by the second ENI on the nodes and by the egress gateway.
+12. Create the `IPPool's` to be used by the second ENI on the nodes and by the egress gateway.

     ```yaml
     kubectl create -f - <<EOF